yairlempert/joshua-rainbow/content/darkroom/id-11/guide.md

 If you can't find it on the massive dev chart, [contact a darkroom officer](#contact).

 You'll then need to find the number of times our developer, *Ilford ID-11* (found in a large 5 litre amber glass bottle), has been used.
 This should be documented somewhere in the darkroom.
-Every time it is used it becomes weaker (exhausted), and tou need to compensate for this by extending your **development time**.
+Every time it is used it becomes weaker (exhausted), and you need to compensate for this by extending your **development time**.

 If you can't find how many times the *ID-11* has been used, [contact a darkroom officer](#contact).